Koed00/django-q/docs/install.rst

 In some cases, setting the cpu affinity for your workers can lead to performance improvements, especially if the load is high and consists of many repeating small tasks.
 Start with an affinity of 1 and work your way up.
 You will have to experiment with what works best for you.
-As a rule of thumb; cpu_affinity 1 favors repetitive short running tasks,while no affinity benefits longer running tasks.
+As a rule of thumb; cpu_affinity 1 favors repetitive short running tasks, while no affinity benefits longer running tasks.

 .. note::

-    The `cpu_affinity` setting requires the optional `psutil <https://github.com/giampaolo/psutil>`__ module by Giampaolo Rodola'.
+    The `cpu_affinity` setting requires the optional :ref:`psutil <psutil>` module.
-    You can install it with:
-    ``pip install psutil``

 Requirements
 ------------